taniarascia/chip8/README.md

 - Writing and understanding a 8-bit and 16-bit hex dump
 - How to disassemble and decode an opcode into instructions a CPU can use
 - How a CPU can utilize memory, stack, program counters, stack pointers, memory addresses, and registers
-- How a CPU implements fetch, decode, execute
+- How a CPU implements fetch, decode, and execute

-Articles I wrote based on aforementioned concepts:
+And here are some articles I wrote based on those concepts:

 - [Understanding Bits, Bytes, Bases, and Writing a Hex Dump in JavaScript (Node)](https://www.taniarascia.com/bits-bytes-bases-and-a-hex-dump-javascript/)
 - In progress: bitwise operators, masking, testing, and setting values.